 Episode 627: Passive Income Lessons and Strategies, with Stephen Woessner

-My hope is that today’s solocast will be helpful to you in at least two ways:
+My hope is that today’s solocast around creating a passive income strategy will be helpful to you in at least two ways:

 First…I am going to illustrate how one piece of what my team Predictive ROI call “Cornerstone content” can be leveraged to create many smaller pieces of content – and when done properly – this process creates thought leadership for you around a topic that is important to your customers.